Swiss Train Tours

 - Winter in Switzerland

-The journey from Venice to Paris via the most scenic routes is a new, absolute dream route that links the two top destinations of Venice (Italy) and Paris (France).
+Train trip from Venice to Paris via the most scenic routes is a new, absolute dream route that links the two top destinations of Venice (Italy) and Paris (France).
 You travel through South Tyrol to the Swiss National Park, to St. Moritz and further on to Interlaken.
 This is certainly the best way to connect your Italian and French destinations.
 Instead of the hassle at the airports, you will get to experience the most beautiful scenery on your way from one to the other European highlight.
 Also, you will travel through different cultural regions.
 You will experience 4 different language zones as well.

 Visiting Bolzano is discovering the peculiarities of the fusion between the Mediterranean and central Europe.
 In its medieval historic town center the Nordic and Mediterranean accents visibly melt.
 The autonomous region of South Tyrol, of which Bolzano/Bozen (Bolzano is the Italian and Bozen the German name of the city) is the capital, now belongs to Italy after Austria lost it after the World War I. Therefore the original language spoken here is German.
 However, you will experience that both, Italian and German, is spoken by all inhabitants and also the signs are posted bilingual.